 Italo trains serve both Rome and Naples, but not Pompeii.
 To include Italo in your itinerary, you would need to take the local train from the excavation site, and then an Italo train from Napoli Centrale.
 The trip from Naples to Rome on Italo takes just over one hour.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.
 Also, several AV trains from Napoli Centrale will take you to stations in Rome other than Termini, like Tiburtina, Ostiense, and San Pietro.
 Make sure to check your destination when booking your train.

 There are no direct trains from Pompeii to Rome.
 In all cases, you’ll need to change trains once, at Napoli Centrale, after taking the train from Pompei.

 Amenities on Trains from Pompei to Rome

-Circumvesuviana trains have typically older cars, and they don’t travel very fast.
-Reservations aren’t even an option, and if you’re visiting during the high season you may not find a seat - but you’re welcome to stand.
-Think of it more like an above-ground subway than a long-haul train.
+Circumvesuviana trains typically have older cars, and they don’t travel very fast.
+Reservations are not required for passengers, and if you’re visiting during the high season, you may not find a seat, and will have to stand for the duration of the ride.
+The experience is similar to an above-ground subway.

-The top of the line AV trains are called Frecciarossa, and include air conditioning and power outlets in the seats for your convenience.
-There are both 1st class and 2nd class cars - 1st class passengers get a free drink and a choice of newspaper – and a cafe car that's available to all passengers.
+The top of the line AV trains are called Frecciarossa, and include air conditioning and power outlets in your seat for your convenience.
+There are both 1st class and 2nd class cars.
+First class passengers get a free drink and a choice of newspaper.
+A cafe car is available to all passengers.